dmalhotra/CSBQ/README.md

 # Convergent slender-body quadrature (CSBQ)

-authors: **Dhairya Malhotra**, with slender-body theory comparisons by **Alex Barnett**.
+Principal author **Dhairya Malhotra**, with additional code by **Alex Barnett**.
 This work was done at the Center for Computational Mathematics at the Flatiron Institute, NY, NY.

 This is a high-performance parallel C++ implementation of a high-order adaptive Nystr&ouml;m quadrature for the boundary integral equations arising in 3D Laplace and Stokes Dirichlet and rigid mobility boundary-value problems for closed loop filaments of arbitrarily small circular cross-section.
-Its quadrature setup cost is independent of the slenderness parameter, being around 20000 unknowns/sec per core, away from close-to-touching regions.
+Its quadrature setup cost is independent of the slenderness parameter, being around 20000 unknowns/sec per core, at 6-digit accuracy, away from close-to-touching regions.
 Close-to-touching geometries may be handled to close to machine accuracy using adaptivity.
-Open-ended fibers are possible and will be added soon.
+Open-ended fibers with rounded ends are possible and will be added soon.

 This repository also contains MATLAB codes implementing the classical slender-body theory asymptotic approximation,